Contents:

 You may have noted the two lines above the table of parameters:

-In case of multiple assignment to the same parameter, the last holds.
+Use any unambiguous prefix of the parameter names In case of multiple assignment to the same parameter, the last holds.

 These lines inform you of the input mode the programmer has chosen for this program.
 XParam can recognize parameters by any unique prefix of their names, or it may require you to enter the full name of the parameter.